Gizra/og/docs/access.md

 operation and the scope, but the bundle and entity type can not be derived easily.
 In fact the entity type 'node' doesn't even appear in the string!

-In OG this is solved by defining group content entity operation (CRUD) permissions using a structured object: `GroupContentOperationPermission`.
+OG solves this by defining group content entity operation (CRUD) permissions using a structured object: `GroupContentOperationPermission`.
 The above permission would be defined as follows, which encodes all the data we need to determine the entity type, bundle, operation, ownership (whether or not a